undel-gh/HA-Laundry-Monitor/docs/en/STATEMACHINE.md

 Expected behavior:

-* the first qualifying spin may produce a candidate;
-* renewed activity returns the state to `running`;
+* early or intermediate spin evidence may remain an internal candidate while the public state stays `running`;
-* a later spin may again be evaluated as final spin;
+* a terminal sequence may contain several spin stages separated by short pauses;
+* after `final_spin` is confirmed, additional spin, pump, drain, positioning, or signalling activity preserves `final_spin`;
+* ordinary activity does not itself prove that the terminal-spin decision was false;
-* only confirmed detector output changes the public state.
+* only an explicit `cycle_continuation_confirmed` detector output may return the public state to `running`.

 ### 18.5 Door is opened during a running cycle